Keerthan10G/Online_Shopping/README.md

 1. Increased Sales because of Coupons.
 2. Some Category products may have high delivery charges and GST
-3.	people spends more amount in an month in offline when compare to online because of Reliablity or quality¬¬¬¬¬ reasons.
+3.	people spends more amount in an month in offline when compare to online because of Reliablity or quality reasons.
 4. Products sold in high volume may be having Fare price.

 # **Analysis and Findings:**